arc blue

 NQ ART & DESIGN (PORTFOLIO DEVELOPMENT)

-This course allows you to develop and learn in a style that will support a wide range of creative skills with the emphasis being on preparing for HNC and the eventual art college learning experience.
+This course allows you to develop and learn methods in a style that will support a wide range of creative skills with the emphasis being on preparing for HNC and the eventual art college learning experience.

-The NQ provides an invaluable introduction to developing individual creativity
+The NQ provides an invaluable introduction to developing individual creativity.

 The course introduces the processes of research, investigation and development through both practical and written tasks.
 These are essential foundational skills for progression.